21 ways to spring clean your blog (plus checklist)

 Having out-of-date, poor-quality content on your blog is bad for SEO and can mean your ‘good’ content gets less traffic.

-For more information on what to do with out-of-date and poor-quality posts, and why having them hurts your SEO, read my guide to site structure for bloggers.
+For more information on what to do with out-of-date and poor-quality posts, and why having them hurts your SEO, read these two guides:

 14. Tackle your orphaned posts